-The Automotive Industry Action Group (AIAG) announced the appointment of David A. Leich, director of global supply chain for General Motors Corporation, and Matthias Vogel, senior vice president quality and HSE for Kongsberg Automotive ASA, to its board of directors.
-More than 20 executives from the automotive and transportation OEM and supplier community currently serve on the AIAG board, representing a cross-section of member companies.Read More
+AIAG has announced the appointment of Mr. Courtney W. Harvath, senior director, supply chain, Ryder System, Inc., and Mr. Jeffrey S. Wagner, corporate quality director, powertrain, and global quality director, Sealing & Gaskets Business Unit, Federal-Mogul Corporation, to its board of directors.
+More than 20 executives from the automotive and transportation OEM and supplier community currently serve on the AIAG board, representing a cross-section of its member companies.Read More

 Volunteering on an AIAG committee or work group gives your company a seat at the table and an influential voice in the discussion.
 The support of thousands of members and industry volunteers working together in a cooperative environment makes it possible for AIAG to create the guidelines and tools that result in streamlined processes and solutions to our industry’s pain points and challenges.
 But finding time is harder than ever.
 So why do people make the extra effort required to do it?